Kate Spade's husband says she battled demons but death was complete shock

 Kate Spade was seeing doctors and taking medicine for her disease, Andy Spade said in a statement released Wednesday.

+The Office of the Chief Medical Examiner in New York officially determined Spade's cause of death was hanging and the manner of death was suicide, it said Thursday morning.

-Kate Spade had anxiety and depression for years, he said.
-For the past five years she had been going to doctors and taking medicine for her disease, he wrote.
+Kate Spade had anxiety and depression for years, her husband said.
+She had been going to doctors and taking medicine for her disease for five years, he wrote.

 "There was no indication and no warning that she would do this," he said.
 "It was a complete shock.
 And it clearly wasn't her.
 There were personal demons she was battling."